nullonerror/nullonerror.org/_posts/2023-12-18-2023-was-a-productive-year.md

 ---
 layout: post
 title: >
-  2023 was a productive year.
+  2023 was a productive year
 ---

 The year started and I joined [Fueled](https://fueled.com/), an agency specializing in mobile apps and web systems, as a lead engineer.